 Does boiling water make it safe to drink?

-When you go camping, it’s best to take water with you from home, this way you know the water is safe to drink.
+When you go camping, taking water with you from home is best.
+This way, you know the water is safe to drink.

 Many campgrounds have drinking water available onsite.
-However, if you are taking water from a natural source, you must be careful.
+However, you must be careful if you are taking water from a natural source.

 Because I am not a water or bacteria expert, here is more information from the Environmental Protection Agency on drinking water safety.